enadasi/lyrical-exercise/README.md

     - Click on this link for the test set: http://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/mxm_dataset_test.txt.zip
     - Remove headers with the # symbols at the start of lines, just leaving data in the text file, and copy paste the test set into the train set text file, appending it directly to the bottom of the file
     - Rename the combined file to ```mxm_dataset_FULL.txt```, and insert the file into the "data" folder in the repository

+### Choose Preferred Genre:
+Go to Line 22 of "Process.py," and change the global variable FILTER_GENRE to equal any of the following genres (default: Rap):
+- Blues
+- Country
+- Electronic
+- Folk
+- Jazz
+- Latin
+- Metal
+- New Age
+- Pop
+- Punk
+- Rap
+- Reggae
+- RnB
+- Rock
+- World

 ### Run the program:
 - Enter the lyrical-exercise folder from the terminal (using 'cd' command), and enter the command ```python lyrical-exercise.py```